Tasfiq-K/problem-solving/find-mode-in-binary-search-tree/notes.md

 ## The Problem
-In simple terms, the problem is that, you will provided a Binary Search Tree, where you will need to find the mode(s).
+In simple terms, the problem is that, you will be provided a Binary Search Tree, where you will need to find the mode(s).
 A mode is a value that has the maximum frequency.
 There could be multiple modes, which means multiple items can be occured maximum frequency of time.

 ## The Approach
 There are a lot of approaches for solving this problem.
-You can checkout the [Editorial](https://leetcode.com/problems/find-mode-in-binary-search-tree/editorial/?envType=daily-question&envId=2023-11-01) section for this problem, which is a very usefule resource.
-Also you might want to learn terms like `BFS`, `DFS`, `Stack`, `Queue`, `LIFO`, `FIFO` etc. Also don't forget to checkout what's a Binary Tree is.
+You can checkout the [Editorial](https://leetcode.com/problems/find-mode-in-binary-search-tree/editorial/?envType=daily-question&envId=2023-11-01) section for this problem, which is a very useful resource.
+Also you might want to learn terms like `BFS`, `DFS`, `Stack`, `Queue`, `LIFO`, `FIFO` etc. Also don't forget to checkout what's a `Binary Tree` is.

 The approach I have taken is a simple one:
 1. Creating a stack using a list with the tree elements